How to Create a Contacts Database in Microsoft® Access

 People's Work Addresses

-Provided you have linked a person to an organisation via tblOrganisationPerson and linked that organisation to an address, via tblOrganisationAddress, there is nothing more you need to do to establish the address at which that person works.
+Provided you've linked a person to an organisation via tblOrganisationPerson and linked that organisation to an address, via tblOrganisationAddress, there is nothing more you need to do to establish the address at which that person works.

 The absence of a date in tblOrganisationPerson.DateTo indicates that a person is still with the organisation and hence shares the organisation's address as their current work address.